To opt out of Teamsters Local 294 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Teamsters Local 294 is the designated union for many public and private sector employees in New York.
+Teamsters Local 294 is the designated union representing over 5,000 public and private sector employees in New York.

 For years, public employees in New York have been forced to pay union dues or fees as a condition of employment, allowing unions like Teamsters Local 294 to take their members for granted.
 However, because of the U.S. Supreme Court’s 2018 decision in Janus v.
 AFSCME, public employees can no longer be required to financially support a labor union against their will.